 Most 401(k) plans won’t allow you to borrow more than $50,000 or 50% of your account balance, whichever is less.
 If your account balance is lower than $20,000, you could borrow up to $10,000 but you’ll likely have to provide collateral.

 Here’s how it typically breaks down:

 |$15,000||$10,000 with collateral|

-The interest rate on most 401(k) loans is prime rate plus 1%, though your rate depends on your employer.
+The interest rate on most 401(k) loans is the prime rate plus 1%, though your exact rate depends on your employer.
 The prime rate is what many financial institutions give to only the most creditworthy applicants, typically hovering around 3% or 4%.

 Most 401(k) loans come with five-year repayment plans.
 An exception is mortgages: The IRS doesn’t specify how long your mortgage can extend, so your repayment term again depends on your employer.

 Watch out: Your employer can restrict how you use your 401(k) loan

 The IRS allows employers to limit the reasons that an employee can use to borrow against their 401(k).